Idutvuker/multik-benchmarks/README.md

 # Multik Cuda Benchmarks
-The purporse of these becnhamrs is to compare performance of multik-cuda with other implementations (mainly multik-native).
+The purporse of these becnhamarks is to compare performance of multik-cuda with other implementations (mainly multik-native).

 Benchmars are done via JMH toolkit.